Short Green “Country Walk” in the City

 This is a short, green 6km (4 mile) circular walk from Birmingham city centre along leafy canal towpaths and tree-lined streets – a little green oasis in the heart of England’s second city.

 Turn right at the bottom of the steps and carry along, underneath the bridge that has Broad Street above, heading towards the Mailbox.
 Keep following the canal towpath and when you see a metal bridge rising straight ahead over to the Mailbox (map point 2), don’t go onto this bridge but follow the canal towpath round to the right and keep following the canal heading away from the main buildings and keep walking!

 You will walk under a few road bridges, but the canal here leads out to the University of Birmingham and is a lovely leafy walk away from the city centre.

 Walk all the way around to the back of the lake (map point 4), going round the back of it in an anti-clockwise direction, and take the path which leads up the hill.
-Follow this higher path towards the tall residential Chamberlain Tower (map point 5), and head up the path to go to the far side of this tower on its left hand side.
+Follow this higher path towards the tall residential Chamberlain Tower (map point 5) and head up the path to go to the far side of this tower on its left.
 Turn right around the back of the tower to come out onto Church Road.

 Keep walking straight along Church Road with St George’s church on your left, then cross over at the pedestrian lights to head up Highfield Road (map point 7) to the junction with Harborne Road (map point 8).

 Turn right onto Harborne Road and follow this road along to Five Ways Island (map point 9), passing several restaurants, home interior stores and Morrisons supermarket and the Marriott hotel on your left at the end near the roundabout.

-Take the underpass into the centre of the roundabout and out the other side to walk back along Broad Street (map point 10), one of the main night-time entertainment hubs of Birmingham, until you reach Brindley Place on your left hand side as you pass over the canal and back to the start of this walk!
+Take the underpass into the centre of the roundabout and out the other side to walk back along Broad Street (map point 10), one of the main night-time entertainment hubs of Birmingham, until you reach Brindley Place on your left as you pass over the canal and back to the start of this walk!

 Overview of route: